 The trouble with this Microsoft Project alternative is that it’s complicated and has a steep learning curve, especially for new users.
 Be prepared to devote time for significant training before doing any project work.
 On top of this, the price of entry is high.
 This Microsoft Project alternative is more expensive than most project management software when extra licenses and implementation are required.
 It’s also resource-intensive.
 Expect substantial computing resources and infrastructure to support it, plus maintenance.

-Verdict: Best Microsoft Project Alternative for Businesses
+Verdict: Best Microsoft Project Alternative for Complex Projects

 Primavera Key Features & Benefits: